JLCurtsinger/prompt41/CoreGameDetails.md

 **Working title:** *Prompt 41* (placeholder)

 ### Premise
-You play as **Zeeko Raines**, a cyber-security engineer investigating a compromised research site where autonomous AI agents have rewritten their directives.
+You play as **Zeeko**, a cyber-security engineer investigating a compromised research site where autonomous AI agents have rewritten their directives.
 Although this prototype includes only a single level, it is designed to feel like the **opening playable zone** of a much larger world — with light branching, optional exploration, and a cinematic third-person presentation.

 ### Core Fantasy
 - Explore a semi-open environment in third-person.